CoffeeAndCode/marionette-behavior-test/README.md

 ## Running the App

 Open `index.html` in a web browser and open up the console.
-Everytime you click the "Click Me" button, you should see a message in the console.
+Everytime you click the "View - Click Me" button or "Behavior - Click Me" button, you should see a message in the console.

-Once you click the "Call delegateEvents" button, the "Click Me" button will no longer work.
+Once you click the "Call delegateEvents" button, the "Click Me" button will no longer work for either `View` or `Behavior`.

+If you comment out the behvior `OutputFromBehavior` in `MyView`, you can call `delegateEvents` and continue as normal without any issues when clicking the "View - Click Me" button.